Demand generation importance

 Can small B2B companies benefit from demand generation strategy?

-Small B2B companies often benefit more from demand generation than large enterprises because they lack brand recognition and need to build awareness efficiently.
+Small companies often benefit more from demand generation than large enterprises.
+They lack brand recognition and need to build awareness efficiently, so the leverage is higher.
 Small business demand generation focuses on expertise, content marketing, and community building rather than expensive advertising campaigns.
 Consistency and focus on specific target markets matter more than broad reach.

 Quotable Snippets: